 Deerness Distillery and the journey to create a multi-award winning distillery and spirits!

 Deerness Distillery is a relatively new business, having only been open for just over three years in Orkney.
 However with their multi-award winning Sea Glass gin and smooth Into the Wild vodka they have made an indelible mark in the gin & vodka scene here in Scotland and the UK.
-With new product being released recently, such as Scuttled gin, owner Stuart Brown caught up with NorthLink Ferries to talk about the importance of taking your time to get things just right!

 “I think tradition is key to our business really.
 We use a lot of traditional distillation processes.
 And we take our time to craft our spirits exactly right.”